hemil/twitter-bot-or-not/README.md

 different leaders of the same political party (Narendra Modi and Amit Shah), different leaders of different party (Narendra Modi and Shashi Tharoor), and the leader and the handle of their party (Narendra Modi and BJP).

+- [x] get followers
+- [x] compare followers
+- [ ] optimize bot identification to reduce false positives
-Further, sentiment analysis can be done on the activity (linking tweets, content of tweets) of users which are common to two political parties, to determine if they are using the platform to polarize the opinion of others on the platform.
+- [ ] sentiment analysis can be done on the activity (linking tweets, content of tweets) of users which are common to two political parties, to determine if they are using the platform to polarize the opinion of others on the platform.
+- [ ] Deal with the small API rate limit for personal use (60 requests per hour, 5000 follower ids per request).